 with a “breathing space” by freezing interest and charges, and to ensure a fair and appropriate basis for debt repayments to different classes of creditor.

 This sort of legal protection whilst a debt solution is being explored already exists in Scotland with the Debt Arrangement Scheme.
-The Children’s Society summarises how a year long breathing space could work here.
-There would be three advantages from this:
+The Children’s Society summarises how a year-long breathing space could work here.
+There would be three advantages to this:

 - a major incentive for people to take debt advice sooner, knowing that the interest on their debts would be frozen and there would be no pressure from debt collectors, court action or bailiffs.
 The sooner debt advice is taken, the smaller the debts tend to be and the better the return is likely to be to the creditors;